backube/volsync/mover-restic/restic/doc/040_backup.rst

 Comparing Snapshots
 *******************

-Restic has a `diff` command which shows the difference between two snapshots and displays a small statistic, just pass the command two snapshot IDs:
+Restic has a ``diff`` command which shows the difference between two snapshots and displays a small statistic, just pass the command two snapshot IDs:

 .. code-block:: console

     $ restic -r /srv/restic-repo diff 5845b002 2ab627a6
-    password is correct
     comparing snapshot ea657ce5 to 2ab627a6:

-     C   /restic/cmd_diff.go
+    M    /restic/cmd_diff.go
     +    /restic/foo
-     C   /restic/restic
+    M    /restic/restic

     Files:           0 new,     0 removed,     2 changed
     Dirs:            1 new,     0 removed